BIG NEWS: Scrapingdog is collaborating with Serpdog.

 Before even writing the first line of code, let’s find the exact element location in the DOM.

 Every job box is a list tag.
 You can see this in the above image.
-And there are 18 of them on each page and all of them fall under the div tag with class jobsearch-ResultsList.
+There are 18 of them on each page, all under the div tag with class jobsearch-ResultsList.
 So, our first job would be to find this div tag.
+Let’s first import all the libraries in the file.

 import requests